Newark, NJ Solar Panels

 Leasing Solar Panels

-Newark homeowners have flexible solar financing options available through Palmetto.
-Based on your utility provider, Power Purchase Agreements (PPAs) are available throughout Newark’s service areas, including PSE&G, Jersey Central Power & Light, Atlantic City Electric, and Orange & Rockland territories.
+Newark homeowners have flexible ways to go solar beyond purchasing a system outright.
+In Newark, you can access Power Purchase Agreements (PPAs) through multiple utility providers including PSE&G, Jersey Central Power & Light, Atlantic City Electric, and Orange & Rockland (Rockland Electric).

 Go solar without the investment